HomeEnterprise ITArtificial IntelligenceIntel acquires SigOpt to scale AI software solution offerings to developers

 Register Now →

-Intel said that it plans to use SigOpt’s software technologies across its AI hardware products to help accelerate, amplify and scale company’s AI software solution offerings to developers.
+Intel said that it plans to use SigOpt’s software technologies across its AI hardware products to help accelerate, and scale company’s AI software solution offerings to developers.

-SigOpt’s customer base includes Fortune 500 companies across industries, as well as leading institutions, universities and consortiums.
+SigOpt’s customer base includes Fortune 500 companies across industries, as well as leading research institutions, universities and consortiums.

 SigOpt CEO and co-founder Scott Clark said: “By combining our AI optimization software with Intel’s decades-long leadership in AI computing and machine learning performance, we will be able to unlock entirely new AI capabilities for modelers.”